Druze in Syria: Fall of the Assad regime

 Following the fall of the Assad regime, news were shared on social media to claim that the Druze population living in Hader, Quneitra Governorate of wishing to be under Israeli rule.
 This information, based on a non-verified video showing one individual expressing his opinion in a public gathering, has been repeated by mainstream media.
 The local leaders recorded a collective announcement on December 13, 2024, to deny these allegations and to denounce the Israeli occupation of their village.
 Syrian Druze leader Sheikh Hikmat al-Hijri denounced the Israeli invasion of Syria, stressing the need to maintain support for Syria's "social and territorial unity".

 In December 2024, the Druze formed the Suwayda Military Council (SMC) in response to growing security concerns after the fall of the Assad regime.

-On 14 March, 2025, a hundred Druze sheikhs arrived from Syria to Israel for a historic visit to a Druze prophet's shrine.
+On 14 March 2025, a hundred Druze sheikhs arrived from Syria to Israel for a historic visit to a Druze prophet's shrine.

-In late March, Syrian Druze cleric Youssef Jarbou has stated that the Druze community shares a "harmonic" relationship with the Kurdish-led Rojava.
+In late March, Syrian Druze cleric Youssef Jarbou stated that the Druze community shares a "harmonic" relationship with the Kurdish-led Rojava.
 This includes a "significant alignment" of "demands and efforts", and that the Druze and Kurdish communities have a "shared political vision, particularly regarding Syria’s future".
 He also believed that the 2025 Interim Constitution drafted by the Syrian caretaker government "does not rise up to the aspirations of the Syrian people", and that he sees the newly-established transitional government as "monopolized by one group" and creates fears for a "non-participatory state".